tc39/proposal-ses/README.md

 other clients.

-Although stock EcmaScript satisfies our first set of requirements for a strongly memory safe object language, is *not* an ocap language.
+Although stock EcmaScript satisfies our first set of requirements for a strongly memory safe object language, it is *not* an ocap language.
 The runtime environment specified by the ECMA-262 standard mandates globally accessible powerful objects with mutable state.
-Moreover, typical implementations provide default access to additional powerful objects that can effect parts of the outside world, such as the browser DOM or the Internet.
+Moreover, typical implementations provide default access to additional powerful objects that can affect parts of the outside world, such as the browser DOM or the Internet.
 However, it *is* possible to transform EcmaScript into an ocap language by careful language subsetting combined with some fairly simple changes to the default execution